-7.6 Summary of responsibilities established
+7.10 Responsibilities established

 R1.
-Not abort during a voting session.
+Never abort during a voting session.

-The annotations in the source code identify all the possible places where a runtime error can occur.
-These appear in the verifier and in the initialization routines for the audio driver and video driver, all of which execute on startup before the voting session begins.
-After these routines have successfully completed executing, it has been established (mainly by the verifier) that runtime error cannot occur at a later point.
+The annotations in the source code identify all the possible places where a fatal runtime error can occur.
+These appear in the ballot loader, the verifier, and the initialization routines for the audio driver and video driver, all of which execute on startup before the voting session begins.
+After these routines have successfully completed executing, it has been established (mainly by the verifier) that fatal runtime error cannot occur at a later point.